FSCSS Documentation

 }

 Store reusable style patterns and inject them wherever needed.
-Perfect for maintaining consistent styles across components.
+Perfect for maintaining consistent styles across components and reducing repetition in your stylesheets.

 When to Use